 Topics tested range from counting to recursive functions, but the greatest emphasis is placed on algebra and functions, with geometry and trigonometry coming in closely behind.
 Here’s how it breaks out:

-Note that with only 50 questions, Math Level 2 is giving you 4–6 data analysis, statistics, and probability questions, which means the exam is most likely going to test the greatest hits, whereas it will do a much deeper dive with concepts like equations and functions.
+Note that with only 50 questions, Math Level 2 is giving you 4–6 data analysis, statistics, and probability questions, which means the exam is most likely going to test the greatest hits.
+On the other hand, it will do a much deeper dive with concepts like equations and functions.

 Overlap with the SAT, ACT, and AP